-A WARNING DO NOT ALTER CONTROLS!
+▲ WARNING: DO NOT ALTER CONTROLS!

 Do not tie down controls.
 If releasing a control lever does not cause the motion being controlled to stop, shut down power source and get the unit repaired immediately.

-WARNING Crushing weight.
+WARNING: Crushing weight.
 The boring machinery, tools and equipment are heavy and if moved or operated in an unsafe manner can tip over or fall, killing or crushing you.

 IMPORTANT: Maintain control of Drill Rack at all times during transport.
 Have enough manpower or arrange mechanical means (such as a winch) available to prevent rollover and injury.
 Be particularly aware of tipover hazards when operating on slopes, curbs, uneven or soft ground.
+In addition be careful when loading and unloading drill from truck or trailer.
+If the truck or trailer is wet or damp it will be slippery and can cause an accident.

-WARNING Anchor drill rack properly before rotating drill pipe.
-Failure to properly stake down drill rack can result in drill rack tipover which can crush and kill the operator.
+▲ WARNING: Anchor drill rack properly before rotating drill pipe.
+Failure to properly stake down drill rack can result in drill rack tipover, which can crush and kill the operator.

-AWARNING Fire or explosion possible.
+▲ WARNING: Fire or explosion possible.
 Fuel and fumes can catch fire or explode and cause serious burns or death.

-WARNING Electrical shock possible.
-Do not operate the equipment when lightening is possible.
+WARNING: Electrical shock possible.
+Do not operate the equipment when lightning is possible.
 Serious injury or death may result.

-CAUTION Slips and falls possible.
+▲ CAUTION: Slips and falls possible.
 Do not step in any spilled material (drilling fluid, hydraulic oil, etc.).
 Falling on slippery surfaces may cause serious personal injury.

-A CAUTION Read and understand the Safety and Operation Manual for the Stake Driver.
+A CAUTION: Read and understand the Safety and Operation Manual for the Stake Driver.
 You must use proper safety equipment when operating the Driver.
 The Stake Driver vibration is rated at 20m/sec2 with a noise rating level of 106 dB (A).